Trip Overview

 Gauge

 The nature of the river that is visible from the road is quite different to the wide river bed between the gorges so it needs more water than you would think.
 We ran it at a couple of cumec in February so it should be do-able for much of the year.
 Release days are scheduled and the river is a mighty Class III+ on those days.
-I have not been able to determine which gauge is best.
+The Tongariro at Rangipo gauge only shows what passes the dam and this is usually less than a cumec.
 This is because the river is part of a hydro scheme which takes much of the water through tunnels around this section and then dumps it back in the river below Waikato Falls.
 Water is then removed again at the Poutu Canal intake.
-Have a look at how much water is flowing through Tree Trunk Gorge and then decide.